ubiquitypress/operas-metrics-widget/readme.md

 - imports the `widget.js` script containing the core logic of the widget.
 - creates a _window_ object called `operaswidget` which allows you to [un]subscribe to custom widget events, discussed in the [events section](#events).

-⚒️ The minified version of the script above is recommended to improve performance, but you can also use or modify the [unminified version](https://gitlab.com/ubiquitypress/metrics-widget/-/blob/master/dist/index.html#L205-232).
+⚒️ The minified version of the script above is recommended to improve performance, but you can also use or modify the unminified version in `dist/index.html` if needed.

 ℹ️ In the example above, you will automatically receive the latest changes to the widget in the `v1` release.
 If you wish to change or understand this behaviour, see [Versioning](#versioning).